What Are Dental Bridges?

 Contact us media

-There are three main types of dental bridges:
+There are three main types of dental bridges, each designed to meet different needs:

-What Are Dental Bridges Made From?
-Why Does Old Moreland Dental Use Porcelain?
+Why Does Old Moreland Dental Use Porcelain for Dental Bridges?

 Bridges can be made from a variety of materials, including gold, porcelain, or a combination of both.
 Dental bridges in Bluffton and Hilton Head are made from a variety of materials, including porcelain and metal.
 Each type of material has its own advantages and disadvantages.